d1V17200/odin-recipes/README.md

 # odin-recipies
-A basic recipe website to practice HTML (for now) and will be improved on as I learn more
+A basic recipe website to practice HTML basics such as paragraphs, headings, links, and images.
+For now this will just be HTML but I will update it in the future as I learn more about CSS and JS.